 The Libris® 2 fall-detection pendants are not only giving seniors and lone workers an added feeling of safety and independence, they’re also backed by powerful technology, making it the most advanced MPERS in the industry.
-Jenny Sheep, a Senior Software Engineer for Numera® personal emergency response devices, details the integrated technology features behind the Libris 2 pendants.
+Jenny Sheep, a Senior Software Engineer for Numera® medical alert systems with fall protection, details the integrated technology features behind the Libris 2 fall monitoring system pendant.
 Jenny focuses on the importance of designing for accuracy and how she and her team have achieved just that in the Libris 2 pendant.
 Her data points make compelling sales messages helping dealers to easily highlight the advantages of state-of-the-art fall detection.
 This medical device worn around the neck has a built-in sensor and help button, serving as the perfect tool for anyone living alone.

-Want to see more on who benefits from Libris 2?
+Want to see more on who benefits from Libris 2 medical alert system?
 Check out our latest post from Product Line Manager Ko Matsuo to learn more about these fall detection device systems.